Dates: October 16, 2023 – January 22, 2024

 In keeping with the Georgia History Festival (GHF) theme, “Governing Georgia Across Three Centuries,” this year’s Georgia Day Statewide Art Contest and Georgia Day Banner Competition challenge students to explore the topic “A Legacy of Leadership: Georgia’s Elected Officials.”
 Using creativity, students will illustrate how Georgia’s elected officials have demonstrated leadership qualities and executed their responsibility to govern.
 Through this year’s theme students can explore elected officials from throughout Georgia’s history, including those governing their hometowns.

 “A Legacy of Leadership: Georgia’s Elected Officials” Topics to Explore:

-Interpreting the annual theme is one of the most important parts of participating in the Georgia Day Parade Banner Competition or Statewide Student Art Contest.
+Interpreting the annual theme is one of the most important parts of participating in the Georgia Day Banner Competition or Statewide Student Art Contest.
 Need inspiration?
-Check out one or more of the following suggested topics that can be explored within the theme, “Georgia’s People and Places”:
+Check out one or more of the following suggested topics that can be explored within the theme, “A Legacy of Leadership: Georgia’s Elected Officials”:

 - Jimmy Carter

 - Jefferson Long

 - John Ross